What is a computer network?

 There are two types of mesh networks—full mesh and partial mesh:

 - In a full mesh topology, every network node connects to every other network node, providing the highest level of fault tolerance.
 However, it costs more to execute.
 In a partial mesh topology, only some nodes connect, typically those that exchange data most frequently.

 - A wireless mesh network may consist of tens to hundreds of nodes.
 This type of network connects to users over access points spread across a large area.
-Watch the video below to learn how The Weather Channel created a mesh network that disseminates severe weather alerts even when other communications networks are congested.

 Load balancers and networks